 Hawaiian Airlines: Hawaii, United States

 Overview: Hawaiian offers a particularly attractive stopover option for passengers.
 The stopovers are only allowed on international flights and once on every booking.
-You can stay up to four days to sample the spectacular natural beauty and bustling Hawaiian nightlife in Honolulu.
+You can stay up to four days to sample the spectacular natural beauty and bustling Hawaiian nightlife in Honolulu on your way to adventures in Maui, for example.

 Copa Airlines: Panama City, Panama